jakelashbrook/cocktails-ms3/README.md

     be upgraded to the original plan in a later fix.

 #### Admin Account Goals:
-- As the admin user, I want to be able to delete any recipes that do not fit with the site theme of Cocktails.
-    - As the admin, simply click on 'My Account' and select 'Manage Recipes'.
-From this page you can select specific recipes and choose whether to 'View', 'Edit' or 'Delete' them.
 - As the admin user, I want to be able to add new categories of Cocktails.
     - As the admin, Select 'My Account' and then select 'Manage Categories'.
 At the top of the page, you can easily add a new category by simply typing in the chosen name and selecting submit.